JotHaBe/GCDProject/CodeBook.md

 The remaining columns are floating point numbers that represent the measured mean [the name contains 'Mean'] or the standard deviation [the name contains 'StdDev'] of a specific variable.

- The column names used the following abbreviations
+ The column names used the following abbreviations:

  - Time to denote the time domain
  - Freq to denote the frequency domain